D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

     - Type: string
     - Description:
 - Description:
-A data provider is any sources for data
+A data provider is any sources for data.
 - Definition set: DataProviders
 ## OperatingCompany <!-- NOUN -->
 - Display name: OperatingCompany